readthedocs/readthedocs.org/docs/ethical-advertising.rst

 free web service.
 There is one proven business model to support this kind of site:
 Advertising.
-We're offering an advertising product that respects users while providing value to advertisers.
+We're building an advertising model that respects users while providing value to advertisers.

 We talk a bit :ref:`below <ethical-info>` about our worldview on advertising.